 I recently (re)watched several early and classic Georges Méliès films.
 These pictures are incredibly ingenious for the time – the cutting room floor plays a key role in the development of each of these films as we see Méliès’s chaotic and imaginative world filled with magic and intrigue.
-His world is often chaotic and scrambled with characters frantically searching about as objects and people disappear in and out of frame.
+His world is often disordered and scrambled with characters frantically searching about as objects and people disappear in and out of frame.

 Throughout his entire corpus, Méliès created about 500 films (only about 200 survive) and they include a diverse array of stories – films about space exploration, horror films, Christmas movies, and early historical biopics.
 His surviving canon of films is truly a treasure.
 Many of his films (as well as about 80% of films made before 1950) were destroyed due to the difficulty in preserving original negatives.
 Additionally, Méliès destroyed some of his own original negatives and the French army also confiscated some of his negatives that have now been lost.
 The only reason a portion of Méliès’s canon survives at all is because his brother and business partner, Gaston Méliès, took great liberties to preserve some of the early frames for copyright by submitting them to the U.S. Library of Congress.
 Their company was called the Star Film Company, founded in the 1890s in France, and it eventually relocated to the United States – first to New Jersey, then Texas, and finally to California following the trend of other film companies seeking the opportunity to be able to film year-round due to favorable weather.
 Méliès battled copyrights of his films for much of his career, fighting against Edison (American) and the Lumiere brothers (fellow Frenchmen), as many of his films were duplicated and reproduced without his permission.
 He created a union of film-makers as his international reputation rose between 1902 and 1907, however it was no match for Edison’s Motion Picture Patents Company, which was created to crush any competition and control the film industry.